johnmichealacera/echoes/README.md

 ## 🤝 Contributing

-This is a personal project, but if you feel called to contribute to the awakening journey, feel free to:
+This is a personal project, but if you feel called to contribute to the transformation journey, feel free to:

 1. Fork the repository
 2. Create a feature branch